inspector-apm/inspector-laravel/README.md

 ### Configure the Ingestion Key

-First put the Inspector Ingestion Key in your environment file:
+First put the Ingestion Key in your environment file:

 ```
 INSPECTOR_INGESTION_KEY=[ingestion key]
 ```

-You can obtain an `INSPECTOR_INGESTION_KEY` creating a new project in your [Inspector](https://www.inspector.dev) dashboard.
+You can obtain an `INSPECTOR_INGESTION_KEY` creating a new project in your [Inspector](https://www.inspector.dev) account.

 <a name="middleware"></a>